-- Explain and discuss how media narratives are made by directors across two films and/or television programs. - Students develop practical/creative skills through short video exercises (test shooting, lighting, editing etc.). - Students produce a media folio for a media production.
-This folio is the basis for their short film in Unit 4.
+- Explain and discuss how media narratives are made by directors across two films and/or television programs. - Students develop practical/creative skills through short video exercises (test shooting, lighting, editing etc.). - Students produce a folio for a media production.
+This folio is the basis for their production in Unit 4.